pekechis/teaching_examples/Html/Exams/Exam_08112017/README.md

 Notes:

-Underlined elements, when clicked, must open in a new windows the following URL http://moodle.asiestrina.es
+All the elements must be centered on the page

 ### EXERCISE 02

 2. Using HTML tags build a web as close as possible to the image below.

 ![Exercise 02](images/examen2.png "Exercise 2")

+All the elements must be centered on the page and when clicking on the image a new tab must be open showing the http://www.nasa.gov site